TENANTS - Frequently asked questions

 What if my application is not successful?

-If the landlord, or your branch decline, your application, a proportion of your Holding Application Fee ONLY will be refunded together with any advance tenancy deposit or rental payment received by us.
+Your Holding Deposit is repayable in circumstances as defined by the Tenant Fees Act 2019.
 No refunds will be made if you decide not to proceed with your application for any reason.
 Please help us to help you!
-If your application is declined due to you not providing truthful and complete reference information or the information provided by you is incorrect, incomplete or inaccurate no refund of the application fee will be made.
+If your application is declined due to you not providing truthful and complete reference information or the information provided by you is incorrect, incomplete or inaccurate no refund of your Holding Deposit will be made.
+All refunds of Holding Deposits due are the responsibility of the Landlord.
+Please note that Holding Depsoits are also subject to the Deadline for Agreement date agreed with you when taking a Holding Deposit.

 What about guarantors?